silentorb/marloth-story/books/fairytale/part3.md

 The nurse shook her head.
 "My recounting doesn't do the scene justice.
 I can't even explain why, but I never looked at life the same way since."

 She reached over and gave James a gentle hug.
-James had stopped eating again, and didn't move at all.
-The nurse rose to her feet and moved toward the door.
-Before she left the room, she turned back to James and smiled again.
+James had finished eating, and didn't move at all.
+The nurse gathered the tray, rose to her feet, and moved toward the door.
+Before she left, she turned back to James and smiled again.

 "We could use more men like that in this world." she said, and then closed the door behind her.